att/snappy-tutorial-allinone-ubuntu1604/README.md

 -   a tiny Ceph installation (to use as a source)
 -   an S3 endpoint (to use as a target)

 Note that the Snappy Agent is not used in the tutorial, but is included anyway.
-An agent is used when an input source needs to be translated to one that is actually backed up (i.e. translate Cinder to the RBD image that is backing it).
+An agent is used when an input source needs to be translated to one that is actually backed up (e.g. if a Cinder ID is entered, it must be translated to the ID of the RBD image that is backing it).
+But this tutorial uses an RBD image mounted directly.
 <br>

 To see the status of all of the components: